mcandre/linters/README.md

 [proselint](https://github.com/amperser/proselint/) is a linter for usage and style errors in English prose.

+[Snyk](https://snyk.io/) provides SCA capabilities to report known vulnerabilities for projects, across a wide variety of programming languages and frameworks.

 [Sonarqube](http://www.sonarqube.org/) is a cross-programming language linting system.

 [Phabricator Contributing Guide](http://www.phabricator.com/docs/phabricator/article/Contributor_Introduction.html#suggested-reading) offers coding standards generally, as well as for PHP, and JavaScript code specifically.